analyticsinmotion/julia-packages-data/README.md

 ### Download directly from GitHub

-1. Click on the following link to access the raw version of the data file:
+1. Click on the link from the table able to access the raw version of the data file.
+Some of the files are quite large so the data may not show in the screen.
+This is perfectly fine and will not affect the download at all.
-<a href="https://github.com/analyticsinmotion/julia-packages-data/blob/main/data/julia_package_names.csv" target="_blank">julia_package_names.csv</a>

-2. Click the "Download" button located at the top right of the screen to download the raw data file (julia_package_names.csv) to your local machine.
+2. Click the "Download" button located at the top right of the screen to download the raw data file to your local machine.
 If prompted, choose a location to save the file.

 <br />